Raising Manager

 The above code displays a form containing a dropdown list allowing the user to select her/his country, and a button allowing her/him to submit the form.

-HTML tag are also available for the [option]
+All attributes of the <option> HTML tag are also available for the [option] shortcode, with an identical role.

 By default, all form fields are optional.
 To insert a required field, use a code like this: